jboyce1/CodeWar/classes/ForeignFire/PittsHattenProject/AnswerKey.md

-# PittsHatten Project Answer Key for OpenRA Trait Modifications
+# PittsHattan Project Answer Key for OpenRA Trait Modifications

 This document provides explanations for the answers to the 22-question quiz on essential C# concepts for OpenRA trait modifications.